 What makes a Home Sell? – 2020 Update

-Now we want to build on that and explain the science behind the methods, what exactly makes a home sell in the U.S. in the year 2020 (and beyond).
+We want to explain the science behind the methods, what exactly makes a home sell in the U.S. in the year 2020 (and beyond).

 Thankfully every year the National Association of Realtors does extensive research to determine just that, all the forces that cause a home to sell.
 The profile of home buyers and sellers report is so comprehensive that anything that doesn’t make the NAR list of what causes a home to sell, simply doesn’t make an impact on the real estate market at all.